Crissy Field: After the air corps and closure

 When the air corps left, the administration building served as the headquarters for the 30th Infantry Regiment, and the landing field was used as an assembly area for troop mobilization.
 During World War II, temporary wooden barracks and classrooms were built on site for the army's Military Intelligence Service Language School.
 Nisei soldiers were also trained as battlefield interpreters, as well.

-After World War II a paved runway replaced the grass landing field and the Sixth Army Flight Detachment used Crissy Field for light utility and passenger planes, and helicopter operations.
-During the Vietnam war the Army used Crissy Field for liaison flights and MedEvac flights to transport wounded Vietnam soldiers 40 mi from Travis Air Force Base to the Presidio's Letterman Army Hospital, a trip by ambulance on surface roads would take too long and possibly be delayed by traffic into San Francisco.
-At the end of the Vietnam war in 1974 the Army closed Crissy Field to airplanes, though helicopter operations continued for several years.
+After World War II, a paved runway replaced the grass landing field and the Sixth Army Flight Detachment used Crissy Field for light utility and passenger planes, and helicopter operations.
+During the Vietnam war, the Army used Crissy Field for liaison flights and MedEvac flights to transport wounded Vietnam soldiers 40 mi from Travis Air Force Base to the Presidio's Letterman Army Hospital, as a trip by ambulance on surface roads would take too long and possibly be delayed by traffic into San Francisco.
+At the end of the Vietnam war in 1974, the Army closed Crissy Field to airplanes, though helicopter operations continued for several years.

 As part of a national reduction in the number of functioning military bases, the Army decommissioned the Presidio in 1994, leaving Crissy Field “a jumble of asphalt and forsaken buildings” in the hands of the National Park Service."

 National Park Service

 Crissy Field in 2007.
 The structures at right were the quarters of the Coast Guard Station, and the seaplane hangar is in the background.

-In 1994 the National Park Service (NPS) took over the Presidio, and Crissy Field was declared a "derelict concrete wasteland" by NPS.
+In 1994, the National Park Service (NPS) took over the Presidio, and Crissy Field was declared a "derelict concrete wasteland" by NPS.
 Due to environmental concerns about the former airfield, NPS and the Environmental Protection Agency used funds to monitor the area's chemical, biological and physical variables.
-NPS eventually worked with the Golden Gate National Parks Conservancy to revitalize the area and the Crissy Field Center was opened to the public in 2001.
+NPS eventually worked with the Golden Gate National Parks Conservancy to revitalize the area, and the Crissy Field Center was opened to the public in 2001.